Wrap yourself up in the wilderness and uncover rich heritage and epic landscapes on your journey along the Wild Atlantic Way and the Causeway Coast.

 After a quick comfort break, your adventure continues to Grianan of Aileach.
 This peculiar hilltop fort dates back to 1700 BC and has some breathtaking views.
 You then head back to Letterkenny for the night.

-Take a stroll along Downhill beach before you pop up to see Mussenden Temple perched right on the cliff’s edge.
-This 18th-century temple was originally built to house the eccentric Earl Bishop’s library and is now one of the most photographed places in Ireland.
+Today you travel back into Northern Ireland to admire the beauty of Mussenden Temple perched right on a cliff’s edge.
+This 18th-century temple was originally built to house the eccentric Earl Bishop’s library and is now one of the most photographed places in Ireland and a Game of Thrones location.

 You stay one night in Portrush, one night in Enniskillen, one night in Donegal Town, and two nights in Letterkenny.